-Routine tuberculosis screening is generally not recommended for employees of, or those parents ordinarily present at, licensed child care facilities, except those working in facilities located in aboriginal communities.
+Routine tuberculosis screening is generally not recommended for employees of child care facilities or those parents ordinarily present at licensed child care facilities, except those working in facilities located in indigenous communities.

-A review of provincial TB cases shows that no child had been infected as a result of exposure to a child care worker in non-Aboriginal communities in BC within the last ten years.
-Screening of child care employees is logistically difficult and can be costly due to the large turnover of employees.
-Historically, high rates of latent TB infection and active TB disease in First Nations communities have created an environment at increased risk for the development and transmission of TB.
-The incidence of TB disease in some First Nations communities is greater than that of Canadianborn/non-Aboriginal persons.
-These recommendations may be changed at the discretion of the local Medical Health Officer depending on local context and in consultation with First Nations partners including First Nations Health Authority.
+A review of provincial TB cases shows that no child had been infected as a result of exposure to a child care worker in non-indigenous communities in BC within the last ten years.
+Screening child care employees is logistically difficult and can be costly due to the large turnover of employees.
+Historically, high rates of latent TB infection and active TB disease in indigenous communities have created an environment at increased risk for the development and transmission of TB.
+The incidence of TB disease in some indigenous communities is greater than that of Canadian-born/non-indigenous persons.
+These recommendations may be changed at the discretion of the local Medical Health Officer depending on local context and in consultation with indigenous partners, including the First Nations Health Authority.

-Licensed Adult Residential Care Facilities:
+Licensed Residential Care Facilities: